About

 Storing Tips

-• You can keep in the fridge or at room temperature, as long as “room temperature” isn’t super hot and humid, these keep fine.
+If storing for long periods of time, I recommend the fridge.
+If you’re serving them at a party, they are fine to sit out at room temperature, as long as “room temperature” isn’t super hot and humid, these keep fine.

 No Bake Cookie Dough Bars